owehkentucky.jpg

 It was a big night for the Wildcats.
 CBS Sports

-And perhaps the most encouraging aspect of it for UK fans is that I don't think anybody could've watched it and gotten the impression the Wildcats even played all that well.
+And perhaps the most encouraging aspect of it for Kentucky fans is that I don't think many watched it and left with the impression that the Wildcats even played all that well.
 They were up and down.
 They trailed by 10 points.
 But there was a clear purpose to everything they did, a sensible approach to the matchup, and enough composure down the stretch to take advantage of a Duke team that was obviously more talented, but way younger, and ill-equipped to deal with an older group that looked stronger and more together.

 "I'm really proud of our guys," Pope said during his televised postgame interview.
 "Our first half was a little shaky.
 We had a lot of things that felt a little weird tonight.
 But they're just fighting spirits that just continue to come through -- and I know that sounds so cliche, but these games, when you have two great teams going against each other, it comes down to the connective tissue of the team.
 And it comes down to, like, all the little extra stuff.
 And our guys just kept battling.
 I was most proud of their resilience with their emotion.
 Their emotion was incredibly resilient.
 Everybody on the roster contributed.
 And so, Otega [Oweh] makes a huge play [in the final seconds].
 In fact, we talked about it on the floor.
 I told him, 'It's time for you to make a big-time defensive play.'
 And he delivered like he normally does."